SICKAG/sick_scan_xd/USAGE.md

 - **Field monitoring**: The **LMS1xx**, **LMS5xx**, **TiM7xx** and **TiM7xxS** families have [extended settings for field monitoring](./doc/field_monitoring_extensions.md).

-- **Radar devices**: For radar devices (RMS-1xxx, RMS-3xx), radar raw targets or radar objects or both can be tracked and transmitted.
+- **Radar devices**: For radar devices (RMSxxxx), radar raw targets or radar objects or both can be tracked and transmitted.
 You can activate parameter transmit_raw_targets, transmit_objects or both in the launchfile:
    ```
    <param name="transmit_raw_targets" type="bool" value="false"/>
    <param name="transmit_objects" type="bool" value="true"/>